 Do I have to let people know in advance that I want to take part?

 Not for the racing events at Hedgecourt.
 All you have to do is to turn up at the lake and sign on in good time with the Race Officer's team (preferably around one hour before the race is due to start).

 What are all the different racing series about?

-Most of our racing is done on a handicap basis, over several laps of a course set by the Race Officer.
-This means that all boats start at the same time, and the Race Officer and his/her team keep a record of the times at which boats complete each lap of the race.
-Each class of boat has a recognised handicap value.
-The results of a race are calculated after the race by relating the finishing time to the handicap value, and are published Here
+Most of our races have two starts, one for Comets and oone for the handicap fleet, sailing several laps of a course set by the Race Officer.
+The Race Officer and his/her team keep a record of the times at which boats complete each lap of the race.
+Each class of boat has a recognised handicap referred to as the Porstmouth Yardstick number.
+The results of the handicap fleet race are calculated after the race by relating the finishing time to the handicap value, and are published Here

-An alternative to handicap racing is class racing, where entries are restricted to a single class of boat.
-These arguably represent the purest form of racing, since all helms and/or crews are competing with similar equipment, so that the winner should be the one who displays the most skill and ability to deal with whatever are the prevailing conditions.
+The number of Comets sailed allows us to run class races for them.
+Class racing is arguably the purest form of racing, since all helms and/or crews are competing with similar equipment, so that the winner should be the one who displays the most skill and ability to deal with whatever are the prevailing conditions.
 (In handicap racing by contrast, certain classes of boat may for example be favoured by stronger or lighter winds, giving them a particular advantage on the day).
-We only do a limited amount of class racing in Crawley Mariners, as it only really works well where you have a sufficient number of boats of one class competing to make this worthwhile.
-Currently we hold separate class racing events for the Comet class on Wednesday evenings in the summer and on Sunday mornings in the Autumn.